RenderKit/openvkl/doc/api.md

 The Open VKL implementation is similar to direct evaluation of samples in Reda et al.[2].
 It uses an Embree-built BVH with a custom traversal, similar to the method in [1].

+Particle volumes are created by passing the type string `"particle"` to `vklNewVolume`, and have the following parameters:

   --------  --------------------------  --------  ---------------------------------------
   Type      Name                        Default   Description